jargonized/msvsdcmosbuf/Week_0/README.md

 ```

-# Creation of Working Directory - to link all tools to sky130 pdk
+# C. Creation of Working Directory - to link all tools to sky130 pdk

 ```
 $ mkdir Week0